 The Good Stuff

 Now, we do think Cameron is an action film genius (he’s extremely hands on in all productions, typically writing the script, directing, and producing): the first two Terminator films, Aliens (by itself just a bloody masterpiece of the highest order), True Lies, and Avatar provide awesome popcorn entertainment.
-It’s as simple as that, whether you think Avatar is Dances with Wolves in space or not, it’s just a good fun film.

 There’s a lot of fantastic action in Titanic.
 Cameron is an absolute genius when it comes to understanding what makes intense action.
 Some critics have suggested his writing is sub-par at times, but when you have set-pieces like the iceberg scene you really can’t complain.
 This is two minutes of brilliance as the crew desperately attempt to steer the ship around the colossal iceberg which emerged from the night.